The 2020 First Chapters Writing Contest Winners

 - Was there something unique about the story’s world or characters?

 - Had they undergone a basic level of editing for prose and clarity?

 - And did they follow all the rules and submission guidelines for the contest?

-While most of the submissions fulfilled one or two of these various requirements (such as having a solid Hook, but very little editing to speak of), only a handful were able to meet three or more of the requirements above.
+In years past, most of the submissions I received simply didn’t meet these criteria.
+Either they fulfilled only one or two (such as having a solid Hook, but very little editing to speak of), or occasionally they struck out on all four.